splynx/docs/files/en/administration/reports/internet_plan_usage/internet_plan_usage.md

 ![Internet plan usage](2.png)

-The table/report can be filtered to display data pertaining to a specific period, partner, and/or location.
+The table/report can be filtered to display data pertaining to a specific period, partner, location and type.
 Simply specify the criteria in the filter bar located at the top right of the table and click on "Show" to retrieve the data according to your criteria.

 ![Filter](3.png)